Finding Random Access Memory Compatibility

 You can also use a simple to use a tool known as Crucial.
 You need to use the drop-down and select the relevant options to get your RAM type.
 Crucial is a simple tool and has used the details you can pick the compatible upgrade that is fit for your motherboard.

-- RAM has Details – If you look at the RAM then there is a sticker which has the details of its type too.
+- RAM has Details – If you look at the RAM then there is a sticker that has the details of its type too.
 Most RAMs will have this sticker but if you don’t find it on your RAM or the sticker is missing or not visible properly then use the model number to find out the details from the internet.

 - Manually – You need to find out the printed voltage on the RAM socket that is supplied by the motherboard to the RAM.
 This will tell you what RAM your system is using.
 It is quite easy just follow the steps below.